Effective Date May 29, 2019

-The purpose of this documentation is to provide guidelines when selecting and authorizing the vendor population for the goal of minimizing cost and reducing fraud and abuse.
+The purpose of this documentation is to provide guidelines when selecting and authorizing the vendor population for the goal of minimizing cost and reducing fraud and abuse

-Purchases made from the university's consortium partners platform do not require additional bidding, as they have been awarded based on competitive bidding and are therefore in compliance with university requirements.
-Consortiums and existing vendors help to ensure the university complies with the Uniform Guidance Code and the Florida Department of Education as these are negotiated rates.
+Purchases made from the University's Consortium partners Platform do not require additional bidding, as they have been awarded based on competitive bidding and are therefore in compliance with University requirements.
+Consortiums and existing vendors help to ensure the University complies with the Uniform Guidance Code and the Florida Department of Education as these are negotiated rates.

-If an existing vendor cannot provide the desired good or service, faculty and staff may request that an alternative vendor be preferred and entered into Banner.
+If an existing vendor cannot provide the desired good or service, faculty and Staff may request that an alternative vendor be preferred and entered into Banner.
 Goods and services can be purchased from a new vendor only after the vendor has been previewed by Procurement Services and entered into Banner by Procurement Services.

-To request a new vendor, the initiator is required to have the vendor complete a vendor registration package to include their current W-9 (domestic) or W-8BEN (international), and mail or scan to Procurement Services.
-The vendor registration package can be found here:
+To request a new vendor, the Initiator is required to have the vendor complete a Vendor Registration Package to include their current W-9 (domestic) or W-8BEN (international), and mail or scan to Procurement Services.
+The Vendor Registration Package can be found here:

 Preferred vendors must have a completed vendor package that has been reviewed and approved by Procurement Services.

-The vendor packet must be must include:
+The Vendor packet must include:

 Find the list of consortiums here: https://fltech.sharepoint.com/financial -services/SitePages/Home.aspx